ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 Do you care about a unique Christmas atmosphere?
 It’s not as difficult to achieve as you might think.
 Use **many candles and small lights** as your Christmas table decorations.
 There are battery-powered lights available on the market, and you can use them anywhere - even without access to an electric outlet.

-Christmas table decorations that use a lot of lights look best if the interior is **dark**.
+Christmas table decorations that use many lights look best if the interior is **dark**.
 Therefore, to achieve the best results, you can darken the room.

 {:.distinction.distinction-warning}

 If you use a lot of lights - be careful, especially if there are little children at home.
-The Christmas table is going to particularly interesting for them, however a direct conact with fire might end up poorly.
+The Christmas table is going to particularly interesting for them, however, a direct contact with fire might end up poorly.

 {% fig %}